Phil-Barv/db-app/readme.md

 # DB-APP_162

 This is a Database app that models a large realtor company with multiple property listings, agents, locations, and sellers.
 The app is built on the Flask micro-framework, using SQLAlchemy database models to store the data.
+The dashboard features long-term summaries, with detailed analytics in the analystics section, and monthly summaries.
+As of now, the views have been implemented for view-only purposes rather than edit/update purposes.

 ### Getting the app running